 9. If consistently unable to attend meetings and serve the Board, offer to be excused from the Board.

-The Board shall adopt a policy in support of communication to engage WNCA members and all residents, which and include newsletters, social media, websites, email, and meetings.
+The Board shall adopt a policy in support of communication to engage WCNA members and all residents, which can include newsletters, social media, websites, email, and meetings.